 draw on students' life experiences, thus providing a meaningful context for faith development;

 provide opportunities for the spiritual growth and development of each member of the school community

 work in partnership with the parish community and with parents.

 English is a core component of each day for every child from Foundation-6.
-Teaching in this areas is well informed by a variety of assessment activities and teacher professional learning on a weekly basis.
+Teaching in this area is well informed by a variety of assessment activities and teacher professional learning on a weekly basis.
 We are fortunate to have many excellent physical and digital resources to support student learning.

-The English program aims to develop in students
+The English program aims to develop in students:

 the ability to speak, listen, read and write effectively with confidence, purpose and enjoyment.